Improved Convergence Rate of Nested Simulation with LSE on Sieve: Numerical Experiments

 For experiments with functional $\CalT(Z)=\text{VaR}(Z)$, the underlying function $f$ in \eqref{eq:test-fun} is a linear combination of Gaussian kernels $k_\mathcal{G}$.
 In this case, the underlying function $f$ exhibits smoothness.
 As discussed in Section \ref{sec:example}, both KRR and KRR with inducing points can achieve the optimal convergence rate of $\mathcal{O}(\Gamma^{-\frac{1}{2}})$.
-In our experiments, KRR with inducing points selects the inducing point set randomly from the data ${\mathbf{x}_i}$, with a size of $\mathcal{S}_n = |\log n|^3$.
+In our experiments, KRR with inducing points selects the inducing point set randomly without replacement from the data ${\BFx_i}$, with a size of $\mathcal{S}_n = |\log n|^3$.
 From Figure \ref{fig:result} (b) and (e), it is evident that KRR with inducing points consistently outperforms KRR.
 We attribute this to the fact that KRR with inducing points requires significantly lower computational resources due to $\mathcal{S}_n = |\log n|^3$, resulting in much lower numerical error compared to KRR.
 As for the ReLU neural network, it is not a smooth estimator, and thus, it can never attain the optimal convergence rate, regardless of the smoothness of the underlying function $f$ as discussed in Section \ref{sec: ReLU}.
 Consequently, it consistently exhibits the poorest performance among all estimators.
+Table \ref{tab:log_log} presents the average slope of the logarithmic error versus data size for data sizes between \( n=4\,000 \) and \( n=5\,000 \).
+This slope approximates the exponent of the convergence rate.
+Our results indicate that KRR with inducing points achieves a convergence rate of approximately \( \mathcal{O}(n^{-1/2}) \) across all scenarios, aligning with our theoretical statement.